Sharing teaching and learning resources from Ako Aotearoa

 Ako Talks, launched in May 2020, is a series of short topical presentations that connect you with leading tertiary educators and their valuable learnings, insights and resources developed through our co-funded projects.

 The series is designed to connect busy tertiary-focused educators, managers, support staff, employers and agencies to free, high quality, evidence-based information and resources aimed at supporting success for all learners.

 Follow our Ako Aotearoa Facebook page to link to these sessions, post questions to the presenters and find out what’s on next.

-Helen Lomax, Director of Ako Aotearoa and Mike Styles, Dyslexia Practitioner, introduce the New Zealand Dyslexia Friendly Quality Mark - an exciting initiative to change the culture of the tertiary education sector to better support learners with dyslexia and other forms of neurodiversity.
+Helen Lomax, Director of Ako Aotearoa, and Mike Styles, Dyslexia Practitioner, introduce the Dyslexia-Friendly Quality Mark - an exciting initiative to change the culture of the tertiary education sector to better support learners with dyslexia and other forms of neurodiversity.
 For more information and details of the framework discussed go to Dyslexia-friendly quality mark

 .
 For resources to help learners with dyslexia and other neuro differences see our dyslexia resources.